 Margin of Error

 Sample size is directly related to a statistic's margin of error, or how accurate a statistic can be calculated to be.
 For a yes-or-no question, such as whether an individual owns a car, you can determine the margin of error for a statistic by dividing 1 by the square root of the sample size and and multiplying by 100.
 The total is a percentage.
 For instance, a sample size of 100 will have a 10 percent margin of error.
-When measuring numerical qualities with a mean value, such as height or weight, this total is multiplied by two times the standard deviation of the data, which measures how spread out the data values are from the mean.
+When measuring numerical qualities with a mean value, such as height or weight, multiply this total by two times the standard deviation of the data, which measures how spread out the data values are from the mean.
 In both cases, the larger the sample size, the smaller the margin of error.